PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

     - admin@institution.edu
 ```

-The configuration above will send warnings after 60 and 105 minutes.
+The configuration above will send warning emails after 60 and 105 minutes.

 The example below is the same as that above except only one warning email will be sent: